javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 The more subtle difference is *when* a function is created by the JavaScript engine.

-**A Function Expression is created when the execution reaches it and is usable from then on.**
+**A Function Expression is created when the execution reaches it and is usable only from that moment.**

 Once the execution flow passes to the right side of the assignment `let sum = function…` -- here we go, the function is created and can be used (assigned, called, etc. ) from now on.

 Function Declarations are different.

+**A Function Declaration can be called earlier than it is defined.**

-**A Function Declaration is usable in the whole script (or a code block, if it's inside a block).**
+For example, a global Function Declaration is visible in the whole script, no matter where it is.

-In other words, when JavaScript *prepares* to run the script or a code block, it first looks for Function Declarations in it and creates the functions.
+That's due to internal algorithms.
+When JavaScript prepares to run the script, it first looks for global Function Declarations in it and creates the functions.
 We can think of it as an "initialization stage".

-And after all of the Function Declarations are processed, the execution goes on.
+And after all Function Declarations are processed, the code is executed.
+So it has access to these functions.

-As a result, a function declared as a Function Declaration can be called earlier than it is defined.

 For example, this works: